Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: Acknowledgment

 \section{Acknowledgment}

 B.F.
-Irgaziev is thankful to the Ministry of Innovative Development of Uzbekistan for support through Grant No. OT-F-2-010.
-J.-U. Nabi would like to acknowledge the support of the Higher Education Commission Pakistan through project numbers 5557/KPK\\ /NRPU/R$\&$D/HEC/2016, 9-5(Ph-1-MG-7)/PAK-TURK/R$\&$D/HEC/2017 and Pakistan Science Foundation through project number PSF-TUBITAK/KP-GIKI (02).
+Irgaziev is thankful to the Ministry of Innovative Development of Uzbekistan for support through Grant No. OT-F-2-010 and L. D. Blokhintsev for useful discussion.
+J.-U. Nabi would like to acknowledge the support of the Higher Education Commission Pakistan through project numbers 5557/KPK/NRPU/R$\&$D/HEC/2016, 9-5(Ph-1-MG-7)/PAK-TURK/R$\&$D/HEC/2017 and Pakistan Science Foundation through project number PSF-TUBITAK/KP-GIKI (02).